 Software has bugs, this is well known.
 Unfortunately, bugs in some critical application contexts (e.g., avionics) can be quite dangerous.
-Critical software development follows processes that have been developed in order to guarantee (as much as possible) the absence of errors.
+Reliable software development follows processes that have been developed in order to guarantee (as much as possible) no software errors.
 Historically, such processes have been applied only to niche areas, recognized as critical.
-However, nowadays, with the coming of the IoT, software correctness is becoming more and more important, since a small bug in a apparently harmless appliance can be exploited (actually, they have been exploited) in order to carry out attacks against critical infrastructures.
+However, nowadays, with the development of the IoT, software correctness is becoming more and more important, since a small bug in an apparently harmless appliance can be exploited (actually, they have been exploited in quite a few occasions) in order to carry out attacks against critical infrastructures.
 The objective of this course is to teach techniques for the development of critical software.
-The course is in three parts.
+The course is organized in three parts.
 The first part of the course is an introduction to software correctness and certification; the second part concentrates on one specific technique, namely the use of the Ranvenscar profile in the context of safety-critical concurrent software; finally, the last part gives an introduction to "engineering-level" cryptography and its correct use in critical applications.

 Riccardo Bernardini (University of Udine, Italy)

 December 16 - DAY 2 Introduction to cryptography